 Run by an española named Mercedes, she has a vast collection of 30-60 minute podcasts where she narrates a conversation designed to teach various grammar topics and after the conversation she then goes on to explain everything you hear in complete detail and has a transcript of the dialog that includes her explanations.
 This is one of the best resources for learning Spanish on the internet.

 Fabiana and her team teach you some of the finer points of Spanish and simplify some of the more complicated aspects of the Spanish language.
 This is one of my favorite sites.
+In fact, you’ll hear my name mentioned in a few of their podcasts as I submitted various questions.

 There’s a huge collection to materials here for beginning to advanced learners.
 And if you’re looking for the Spanish of Spain, this is the site for you.